What is a midwife?

 Why should I choose your practice?

-- We are a two-midwife practice.
+- We are a three-midwife practice.
 This means you will receive highly personalized care and will know the person that attends the birth of your baby very well!

 - We limit ourselves to 8 patients due per month which allows us to be well rested and fully present for you during your visits as well as your labor and birth